Host a website anonymously from home using a Raspberry Pi

 dig +shortand confirm it resolves to Cloudflare edge IPs. - Check the VPN interface using

-wg showoropenvpn --statusto ensure encryption is active. - Monitor CPU, memory, and bandwidth with Netdata, Prometheus Node Exporter, or Grafana Agent.
+wg showoropenvpn --statusto ensure encryption is active. - Monitor Raspberry Pi CPU, memory, disk health, and bandwidth using Netdata, Prometheus Node Exporter, or Grafana Agent.

 - Schedule uptime checks to receive prompt alerts if the tunnel or VPN disconnects.